juyoungwang/juyoungwangblog/content/authors/admin/index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Juyoung Wang (왕주영, 王主榮) is a Ph.D. student in Industrial and Systems Engineering at the Computational Optimization Lab of University of Toronto.
-He obtained his Master of Applied Science degree in Industrial and Systems Engineering from University of Toronto, under supervision of two professors: [Merve Bodur](https://sites.google.com/site/mervebodr/) and [Mucahit Cevik](https://people.ryerson.ca/mcevik/).
+Juyoung Wang (왕주영, 王主榮) is a Ph.D. dropout (after one year of study) and Master of Applied Science degree (supervisors: [Merve Bodur](https://sites.google.com/site/mervebodr/) and [Mucahit Cevik](https://people.ryerson.ca/mcevik/)) holder from Industrial and Systems Engineering at University of Toronto .
 He obtained his Bachelor's degree from Institute for Mathematical and Computational Engineering of Pontifical Catholic University of Chile.

 His research interests include both mathematical optimization and statistics, and their intersections such as statistical learning (both non-deep and deep learning) and explainable AI.
 Juyoung also has worked on a variety of applied topics such as healthcare, sales time series forecasting applied to revenue optimization, transportation and logistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/portfolio.pdf" "newtab" >}}short portfolio{{< /staticref >}}.

-**I am actively looking for "Technical Research Personnel (전문연구요원)" job in Korean ML/AI/OR companies, in order to complete my military service.
-Feel free to contact me if you have any good position or information!**